Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/setup-process/tune-parameters.md

 any key slot that can be unlocked using the specified key file.

-The following commands set the number of iterations (i.e. time cost) to 4 and memory requirement to 128 MiB, which, at least on a dual core Intel Core i5-7200U dated from 2017, allow the LUKS partition to be unlocked in about 2 seconds from GRUB and should still grant reasonable security:
+The following commands set the number of iterations (i.e. time cost) to 4 and memory requirement to 128 MiB, which, at least on a dual-core Intel Core i5-7200U dated from 2017, allow the LUKS partition to be unlocked in about 2 seconds from GRUB and should still grant reasonable security: